What if your 17 year old came home and said they wanted to change their religion?

 Some, like Buddhism, are based on Eastern thought, and others are more westernized forms of Christianity.

-The challenges posed by Christianity are compounded by many issues.
+The challenger posed by Christianity are compounded by many issues.

 First and foremost, Christianity is the predominate religion major Jewish population centers outside of Israel.
 With interfaith marriages at an all-time high, this contributes to Jews converting to their non-Jewish spouse’s faith and raising their children in that faith.